Austin–Bergstrom International Airport: Facilities

-Terminals
+Terminal

 The Barbara Jordan Terminal is the airport's main terminal and has a total of 34 gates, six of which are capable of handling international flights.
 There are several restaurants and food concessions inside the terminal, all but two of which are located inside the secured gate areas of the terminal.
-The terminal also has a live music stage on which local bands perform in keeping with the spirit of Austin's proclamation as "The Live Music Capital of the World."
+There are three airport lounges at the airport, these are run by American Airlines, Delta Air Lines, and United Airlines.
+The terminal also has a live music stage on which local bands perform in keeping with the spirit of Austin's proclamation as "The Live Music Capital of the World".

 A secondary terminal with three gates known as the South Terminal is used by ultra low-cost carriers Allegiant Air and Frontier Airlines.
 The South Terminal is accessed from a separate entrance on the south side of the airport perimeter from Burleson Road; it cannot be accessed from either the main airport entrance from SH 71 or the Barbara Jordan terminal except by completely exiting the airport grounds.
 A shuttle bus runs between the two terminals and the trip between the terminals takes between 15 and 20 minutes.
 The facility has a retro look and passenger gates are not equipped with jet bridges; passengers walk under a covered walkway to board the aircraft by stairs.

-Ground transportation and access
+Ground transportation

-Parking

-The Barbara Jordan Terminal has two parking garages and six surface lots.
-The Red Garage is directly connected to the terminal building and charges the highest prices.
-The Blue Garage is located northwest of the terminal and is connected to the Red Garage.
-The six surface parking lots, lettered B through G, are located north of the Blue Garage, and are branded as economy lots for their lower prices.
-The economy lots can be reached on foot or by shuttle buses.

-For drivers picking up passengers, there is a cell phone lot on the northern end of the airport grounds.
-In addition to free parking, the area also has a retail center with a convenience store, several fast food outlets, and a Texaco gas station.

-The South Terminal has five surface lots.
-The premium lot is located directly in front of the terminal lot and charges the highest prices.
-The close-in lot is located northeast of the terminal building and is available by pre-paid reservation only.
-The three economy lots are located east of the close-in lot and charges the lowest price.
-The economy lots can be reached on foot or by shuttle buses.
-The South Terminal also has a cell phone lot, however it lacks the retail options of the main terminal.